-The Women’s Rugby World Cup: everything you need to know
+The Women’s Rugby World Cup: Everything you need to know

-Dublin Chamber says tournament worth €5m to capital
+Dublin Chamber says tournament, which starts on Wednesday, is worth €5m to capital

 Ireland Women’s Rugby Training at UCD at the weekend.
 Photograph: Inpho/Dan Sheridan

+Ireland’s Claire Molloy, Ailis Egan and Paula Fitzpatrick at the welcoming ceremony in Dublin’s Mansion House.
+Photograph: Inpho/Dan Sheridan

-The eighth Women’s Rugby World Cup gets under way on Wednesday with matches in Dublin and Belfast.
+The eighth Women’s Rugby World Cup gets under way on Wednesday with matches in Dublin.

 Speaking at the launch last week, Ireland captain Claire Molloy said the team was “raring to go, we just want to play our first game”.